-- Ensure raw meats are thoroughly cooked to reduce bacterial risk - As many as 1 in 4 chickens on supermarket shelves in the United Kingdom have been found to contain the E.Coli super-bug.
-"The levels of resistant E.Coli that we have found are worrying." said Mark Holmes of the University of Cambridge.
-[Source]
+- Ensure raw meats are properly cooked to reduce bacterial risk.
+As many as 1 in 4 chickens on supermarket shelves in the United Kingdom have been found to contain the E.Coli superbug.

-- Regularly clean your surroundings - bacteria can grow on any surface, particularly kitchens and bathrooms.
-Regularly replace products that come in to contact with the body.
-Toothbrushes, make-up sponges, flannels, etc.
+- Regularly clean your surroundings - bacteria can grow on any surface, particularly in kitchens and bathrooms.
+Regularly wash products that come in to contact with the body such as oothbrushes, make-up sponges, flannels, etc.

-- Sexual hygiene - use appropriate protection around intercourse.
+- Sexual hygiene - use appropriate protection during intercourse with new partners.
 And remember that your partner's personal hygiene is just as important as your own.

-- Go to the toilet when you need to go - holding on to the point where it becomes painful can damage the bladder further.
+- Go to the toilet when you need to go - holding on to the point where it becomes painful can damage the bladder.

 - Learn as much as you can about yourself - E.Coli, Bladder infections & Cystitis can occur for many different reasons, some preventable and others manageable.
 When attacks occur try to establish the cause.
-Is it normally after sex, a medical operation, have attacks become more frequent with age?
-Is it after a night of heavy drinking?
-Try to find a pattern.
-The more you know about the cause of the infection, the better the chance of prevention.
+Is it ater drinking, after sex, after surgery, have attacks become more frequent with age?
+Look for a pattern.
 Idenfifying the type of bacteria present in an established infection also helps with treatment.
 Ask your doctor which bacteria are present or consider paying for a private urine culture test.

 - Talk about your problems - talking to trusted friends and family can help on many levels.
 50% of all women and 25% of all men will contract some type of urine infection at least once in their lifetime.
 It's not something to be embarrassed by.
 It is very likely others in your social group or family are also suffering in silence.